digitaltom/photobooth/README.md

 This application is supposed to run on a linux machine which is connected to a gphoto supported camera.
 I've build it to run on a raspberry pi 2 with openSUSE, connected to a Nikon D60 camera.
+It also runs on a raspberry pi 3 with raspbian, see INSTALL file for an installation manual.

 The Angular.js frontend uses a Rails server on the backend to trigger and process the pictures.
 Because this is a webapp, any tablet with a web-browser connected to the same wifi as the raspi